Hackathons Without Attending One: My Web3 Event Strategy Blueprint

 • Logistics differ, but human dynamics are identical.

-• People show up for energy, not agendas.
+• People attend for energy, not agendas.

 • The first 15 minutes set the entire tone.